 Procurement of FAQ food grains is strictly ensured.
-Deputy Director- Food Department and district MDM officer/officials ensures FAQ before lifting from ware house.
-During 2017-18 issue of low quality food grains supplied or replaced is not reported.
+Deputy Director- Food Department and district MDM officer/officials ensure FAQ before lifting from ware house.
+When low quality or supplied food grains not as per the specifications is rejected by the Quality Assuring Committee and made arrangements for the replacement of good quality food grains.